firebase/functions-samples/line-auth/README.md

 # Use LINE Login with Firebase

 This sample shows how to Sign in Firebase using [LINE Login](https://developers.line.me/line-login/overview).
-In this sample we use LINE iOS and Android SDK to get LINE user information then create a Firebase Custom Token (using the Instagram user ID).
+In this sample we use LINE iOS and Android SDK to get LINE user information then create a Firebase Custom Token (using the Line user ID).

 ## Setup the sample